 Addiction treatment services for the general population in Malaysia are still a work in progress and leave a lot to be desired.
 Back in the 1990s, the Malaysian government opened detention centers across the country for drug addicts.
 The facilities at these centers were inadequate to say the least.

-Since then a number of new private treatment clinics have opened their door offering more choice to those with the financial means to pay for treatment.
+Since then some new private addiction treatment clinics have opened to offer more choice to those with the financial means to pay for treatment.
 They aim to help addicts overcome their dependency permanently and reintegrate them back into the mainstream.
-The residents are given valuable life skills and learn new skills, so that they can live a productive life and become valuable members of the society.
+The residents undergo addiction therapies and learn new skills, so that they can live a productive life and become valuable members of the society.

 What The Stats Say About The Drug Problem in Malaysia